Feed the Pack Food Pantry

 PACK Meal Share

-Recognizing the scope of food insecurity on campus, Student Government led the way in advocating for a student-to-student meal sharing program and is pleased to announce a new partnership with University Dining for students facing short-term food insecurity.
+Recognizing the scope of food insecurity on campus, Student Government led the way in advocating for a student-to-student meal sharing program and is pleased to announce a new partnership with NC State Dining and the Student Ombuds for students facing short-term food insecurity.
 Through the donation of guest meals from student meal plans, a pool of meals has been established for students who find themselves temporarily without food options.
-These meals can be added to a student ID card to allow entry into Fountain, Clark, and Case (breakfast and lunch only) Dining Halls, creating easy and discrete access to meals at no cost.
+These meals can be added to a student ID card to allow entry into Fountain, Clark, and Case (breakfast and lunch only) Dining Halls, Oval food court and the Wolves Den cafe at the College of Veterinary Medicine creating easy and discrete access to meals at no cost.
 Visit the common Pack Essentials application to apply.

 PACK Meal Scholarships